Robert Constable (soldier, died 1558): Career

 According to Bindoff, like his father and grandfather Constable saw much service in the Scottish wars.
 He was knighted by Edward Seymour, Earl of Hertford, at Butterdean near Coldingham in the campaign of 1544.
-In the following spring he was taken prisoner, and wrote the 5th Earl of Shrewsbury requesting that he either be ransomed or exchanged for Scottish prisoners taken by the English.
+In the following spring he was taken prisoner, and wrote the 5th Earl of Shrewsbury requesting that he either be ransomed or exchanged for Scottish prisoners taken by the English including the Laird of Innerwick.

 On 14 January 1550 Constable wrote to Francis Talbot, 5th Earl of Shrewsbury, Lord President of the North, from Everingham that he had a Scottish prisoner with him, Archibald Douglas, Laird of Glenbervie, but that he did not know who had captured him.

 He was a Member of Parliament (MP) for Yorkshire in March and October 1553 and perhaps in 1555.
 At the county election, he probably had the support of both the Earl of Shrewsbury and the Earl of Rutland, Constable's brother-in-law.

 Constable served as Sheriff of Yorkshire in 1557–8.
 He made his will on 1 September, and died on 29 October 1558.